MLSDev/TRON/README.md

 We are dedicated to building best possible tool for interacting with RESTful web-services.
 However, we understand, that every tool has it's purpose, and therefore it's always useful to know, what other tools can be used to achieve the same goal.

 `TRON` was heavily inspired by [Moya framework](https://github.com/Moya/Moya) and [LevelUPSDK](https://github.com/TheLevelUp/levelup-sdk-ios/blob/master/Source/API/Client/LUAPIClient.h)

-There are also alternative JSON mappers available, such as [Unbox](https://github.com/JohnSundell/Unbox)

 ## License